 A divorce certificate is issued by a state vital records office.
-It shows that a divorce occurred but does not state all the same information as a divorce decree.
+It shows that a divorce occurred but not all the same information as a divorce decree.
 You can save time and money by determining which document you need before requesting a copy.

-Get a Copy of a Divorce Decree
+How to Get a Copy of a Divorce Decree

-Get a Copy of a Divorce Certificate
+How to Get a Copy of a Divorce Certificate